archlinux/pyalpm/doc/pyalpm/Package.rst

    .. py:method:: compute_requiredby()

-      Computes a list of the packages required by this package
+      Computes a list of the packages this package is required by

-     :returns: the packages required by this package
+     :returns: the packages who require this package